Join our research efforts by attending an upcoming workshop.

 For a briefer paper demonstrating the importance of existential risk reduction see Bostrom’s Astronomical Waste: The Opportunity Cost of Delayed Technological Development.

 When thinking about existential risks it can be easy for our cognitive biases to get the best of us.
 MIRI’s senior research fellow explores this in Cognitive Biases Potentially Affecting Judgement of Global Risks.

 Give for Free

-Join others who are raising money for MIRI simply by going about their everyday lives.
+Join those who are raising money for MIRI simply by going about their everyday lives.

 With the swipe of a credit card, your daily web searches, purchases at your favorite online retailers, and more, you can raise money for MIRI, all with no effort and at no cost to you!

 Join those who raise over $1,000 a quarter simply by using their credit card.

 When you use the Capital One MIRI Platinum VISA, MIRI receives: